Standard Terms For The Supply Of Goods And/Or Services

 20.8 The Customer is not entitled to recover any damages which it may suffer as a result of premature termination in terms of this clause 20.

-21. Breach and Termination
+21. Breach And Termination

 21.1 The Company shall be entitled to terminate any Contract and/or these Standard Terms for any reason whatsoever by furnishing the Customer with thirty (30) days’ written notice.
 All amounts due by the Customer to the Company from any cause arising, notwithstanding any earlier agreement for credit, shall immediately be due and payable.